What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 Why is one gum swollen?

-Hypersensitivity to dental materials, oral cysts or tumors, or swelling that is referred from the usually adjacent structures are some of the rare but important conditions that can occur.
+There are a few strange yet important situations that may arise, like dental material hypersensitivity, cysts or tumors in the oral cavity, or that swelling is due to the structures besides it.
 Diagnostic clue: Swellings that both disappear and reappear are generally due to transient irritations but if a swelling increases over the time it can be an infection or some other dise…

 Final Recommendations and Next Steps